SaraMarie2502/sschaa-tswd-portfolio-templates/final-project-part-three.md

 # The final data story
-> Include a link to your final data story on Shorthand, Esri StoryMaps, etc. here.

-Text here!

 # Changes made since Part II
 I have made a lot of changes since part II.
 For example certain sections were left out as they were too far away from the key story.
 I also adjust the color scheme and worked with simple charts.
 I incorporated buttons to link to websites to get more information to make the website more interactive as suggested based on the feedback I received through the interviews.
 Overall in this phase I have really filled the shorthand website with content.
 In part II my shorthand website was only a sketch/wireframe which showed the color scheme  and the structure of my story but the vizualizations were not yet incorporated.

 ## The audience
-> Talk about who you identified as the audience for your final data story.
-Include any other information you've used that helped you narrow the focus (e.g. insights from your interviews, personas, etc.).
-Note any specific adjustments you made to your final project to make it work for your audience.

 The most important work regarding identifying and building the story for my target audience was performed in part II.
 Since then the user persona and interviews have helped me.
 Since I got confirmation from the interviewees that the story is interesting for them, i didn't adapt much more of the story telling aspect.